 The Broadcasting segment of the Corporation experiences seasonality due to, among other factors, seasonal advertising patterns and influences on people's viewing and listening habits.
-Because the Corporation depends on the sale of advertising for a significant portion of its revenue, operating results are also sensitive to prevailing economic conditions, including changes in local, regional and national economic conditions, particularly as they may affect advertising expenditures.
+As the Corporation depends on the sale of advertising for a significant portion of its revenue, operating results are also sensitive to prevailing economic conditions, including changes in local, regional and national economic conditions, particularly as they may affect advertising expenditures.

-The COVID-19 pandemic and the measures to curb its spread caused, among other things, a significant decline in advertising revenues of the Corporation.
+In 2020, the COVID-19 pandemic and the measures put in place to curb its spread caused, among other things, a significant decline in the Corporation's advertising revenues, the recovery of which is still fragile in 2021 in certain markets and segments.